issacb2/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Data_Submission_Process.md

 After the user clicks on `SUBMIT VALIDATED DATA TO THE GDC`, the project state becomes "Submission Requested":

 [![GDC Submission Project State](images/GDC_Submission_Submit_Release_Project_State.png)](images/GDC_Submission_Submit_Release_Project_State_v2.png "Click to see the full image.")

+During this time, users can continue to sumbit more files to the project, but these will be considered a different batch in the project.

 The GDC requests that users submit their data to the GDC within six months from the first upload of data to the project workspace.